 Data discrepancies between AdWords and Analytics

-All of the AdWords reports in Google Analytics import data directly from the AdWords system, and they usually match the data in your AdWords account exactly.
-There are, however, circumstances under which the data can differ:
+The Analytics AdWords reports import data directly from the AdWords system.
+The data in AdWords and Analytics is usually consistent, however, there are circumstances in which the data can differ:

 - Comparing long date ranges may include periods during which your accounts were not linked.